The Art of the Introduction (And Why It Matters More Than You Think)

 What I’ve Learned Since

-You don’t need to master every moment.
-You just need to be willing to try again.
+You don’t need to win the moment.
+You just need to show up for it.

 “It’s never better to stay wondering.
 I’d always rather at least try and then build from there.”